DataDog/documentation/content/en/monitors/service_level_objectives/metric.md

 - link: "/metrics/"
   tag: "Documentation"
   text: "More information about metrics"
+- link: "/monitors/service_level_objectives/"
+  tag: "Documentation"
+  text: "SLO overview, configuration, and calculation"
 ---

 ## Overview

 Metric-based SLOs are useful for a count-based stream of data where you are differentiating good and bad events.
 A metric query uses the sum of the good events divided by the sum of total events over time to calculate a Service Level Indicator (or SLI).
 You can use any metric to create SLOs, including custom metrics generated from [APM spans][1], [RUM events][2], and [logs][3].
+For an overview on how SLOs are configured and calculated, see the [Service Level Objective][8] page.

 {{< img src="monitors/service_level_objectives/metric-based-slo-example.png" alt="example metric-based SLO" >}}